iSTEP Student Spotlights

 Tell us about your experiences abroad in Germany.

-Christoph: I spent a semester abroad in the spring of my sophomore year at the Karlsruhe Institute of Technology, and this summer I will be returning to Germany for an internship at the Large Drive Applications branch of development at SIEMENS in Berlin.
+Christoph: I spent a semester abroad in the spring of my sophomore year at the Karlsruhe Institute of Technology.

 Has the iSTEP Program prepared you for success abroad in your STEM field?